huggingface/blog/encoder-decoder.md

 Note that the index range of the key and value vectors is \\(1:n\\) corresponding to the number of contextualized encoding vectors.

-Let\'s visualize the cross-attention mechanism Let\'s for the input vector \\(\mathbf{y''}_1\\) for our example above.
+Let\'s visualize the cross-attention mechanism for the input vector \\(\mathbf{y''}_1\\) for our example above.

 ![](https://raw.githubusercontent.com/patrickvonplaten/scientific_images/master/encoder_decoder/cross_attention.png)